 For administrators who manage Chrome policies from the Google Admin console.

-Users must have managed accounts in your Google Admin console, such as with G Suite, Chrome Enterprise licenses, or Cloud Identity.
+- Users must have managed accounts in your Google Admin console, such as with Google Workspace, Chrome Enterprise licenses, or Cloud Identity.

-- Force users to sign in to Chrome (optional)
+- Force users to sign in to Chrome browser (optional)

 - Set user-level policies in your Admin console